-If your dog has, or you think may have, any food allergies, be careful on feeding him any dairy, chicken or beef.
-Our dog Ginger, is allergic to all three of these foods, so we need to be careful of feeding her anything with these ingredients.
-If your dog shows any signs of allergies, and you aren’t sure yet what he is allergic too, stay away from the yogurt, chicken and broth.
-The food allergies can also be a cause of the diarrhea.
+If your dog has, or you think may have, any food allergies, be careful about feeding him any dairy, chicken or beef.
+Our dog Ginger is allergic to all three of these foods, so we need to be careful of feeding her anything with these ingredients.
+If your dog shows any signs of allergies, and you aren’t sure yet what he is allergic too, stay away from the yogurt, chicken, and broth.
+The food allergies can also be a cause of diarrhea.

 The first thing I check when we get a new foster dog is their poop!
 It’s not uncommon for our foster dogs to have diarrhea, not only are they stressed, likely have changed foods a lot, but they’ve also been exposed to some terrible environments.

 With the rescue I work with, we don’t release a dog to be adopted until he is 100% healthy.
 But some other rescues are all about getting the dogs adopted quickly to make room for the next dog.
 So if you just adopted a dog, watch him closely the first few weeks, check his poop daily.
 If you see any signs of white rice looking things in his poop, call your vet right away.
 If you see anything moving around in his poop, then he could very likely have worms or a parasite.

 So to recap, if your dog has diarrhea and/or vomiting for more than two days, call your vet.
 If your dog is normally healthy, then you can treat his diarrhea at home with a few home remedies, such as rice water, pumpkin, yogurt, Imodium and a mild chicken and rice diet.